wengsht/Bio/Installation/Installation and Usage.md

 $ make
 ```

-After doing these it should generate several demo
-excutable file and input files in build/ directory:
+After doing these it should generate several demo excutable file and data files in build/ directory:

 * datas:
     * `img/` : Contain all the test image files